chiaraco/HABiC/README.md

 #------------------------

 # Train dataset
-X = pandas.read_csv(...) # pandas DataFrame with observations in row, genes in column.
+X = pandas.read_csv(...) # pandas DataFrame with observations in row, genes in column Y = pandas.read_csv(...) # pandas Series with class to predict

+# External dataset(s) - Y for external dataset can be loaded if available, to realize performance tests.
+Xval1 = pandas.read_csv(...) # pandas DataFrame with observations in row, genes in column for external dataset 1 Xval2 = pandas.read_csv(...) # for external dataset 2
+#facultative:
-Y = pandas.read_csv(...) # pandas Series with class to predict
+Yext1 = pandas.read_csv(...) # pandas Series with class to predict for external dataset 1

-# Validation dataset(s)
-Xval1, Yval1  # same loading than train dataset for external validation 1
-Xval2, Yval2  # same loading than train dataset for external validation 2
+Yext2 = pandas.read_csv(...) # for external dataset 2

 # Categorical variables can be included with OneHotEncoder
 # https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.OneHotEncoder.html